josevalim/lego-lang/README.md

     case(some_var, do: (), match: [(0), (1; puts "is one"), (2; puts "is two")], else: (puts "none of above"))

-Finally, key-value blocks can also be written using curly brackets: `{` and `}`.
-For example, this is how the function macro could be invoked:
+Finally, key-value blocks also have a shorter version via curly brackets: `{` and `}`.
+For example, this is how the `function` macro could be invoked:

     function([x, y]){ x + y }

 There is one fundamental difference between using `do`/`end` and `{`'/`}` as key-value blocks delimiters.
-When used in method calls without parenthesis, `do`/`end` always applies to the furthest method call.
+When used in function calls without parenthesis, `do`/`end` always applies to the furthest function call.
 For instance:

     foo bar do
       some_call
     end

-It the same as:
+It is the same as:

     foo(bar) do
       some_call